debalex77/USG/README.md

 * Generating unique print pattern of investigations.
 * Generating statistical reports in the field of ultrasound and financial (in case of a commercial contract)

-The app is closely linked to the LimeReport library not included in source code (see [releases](https://github.com/debalex77/USG/releases)).
+The app is closely linked to the LimeReport library not included in source code (see [releases tag library](https://github.com/debalex77/USG/releases/tag/library)).